omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[E|http://wiki.erights.org/wiki/E-on-JS]] Compiles E to JS.
 E is a secure distributed persistent pure object language.
 * [[Sugar|https://github.com/sebastien/sugar]] new programming language designed to replace JavaScript for client-side (and server-side) web development
-* [[Opa|http://www.opalang.org/]] (in private beta) write your complete application in just one language, and the compiler will transform it into a self-sufficient executable
+* [[Opa|http://www.opalang.org/]] write your complete application in just one language, and the compiler will transform it into a self-sufficient executable

 #### Visual programming tools
 * [[Waterbear|http://waterbearlang.com/]]